 The location of this campus adjacent to a major four lane highway U.S. 90 at Gautier, some five miles west of Pascagoula, makes it easily accessible to the whole Coastal area.
 Good state and county roads connect with the traffic artery.

-The air-conditioned building complex of modern design is situated 300 yards from the highway on 138 acres.
+The air conditioned building complex of modern design is situated 300 yards from the highway on 138 acres.

-The eight principal buildings on the campus are of concrete and/or brick construction and are connected by covered walkways.
+The seven principal buildings on the campus are of concrete construction and connected by covered walkways.